-Furthermore, the bill mandates that the signing of the sworn statement by the absentee voter must be witnessed by at least one individual who is 18 years or older.
-However, this witnessing requirement is exempt for voters who are unable to attend the polls due to specific circumstances, such as illness, residing in a long-term care facility, religious observance, or being active military members or their dependents living outside the county.
-The bill also requires that blank fields be provided for the witness to include their printed name, signature, and mailing address.
+Furthermore, the bill mandates that the signing of the sworn statement by the voter must be witnessed by at least one individual who is 18 years or older.
+However, this witnessing requirement is exempt for voters who are unable to attend the polls due to specific circumstances, such as illness, disability, religious observance, or military service.
+The bill also requires that blank fields be provided for the witness to include their printed name, signature, and mailing address, thereby enhancing the verification process for absentee voting.

 Old version HB1925 V2 - 4-3-2025 12:13 PM: 7-5-409(b)